dyninst/dyninst/docs/proccontrol/public/PCProcess.h.rst

     Returns ``false`` on error.
 The specific error can be retrieved from :cpp:func:`getLastError`.

+  .. cpp:function:: unsigned numHardwareBreakpointsAvail(unsigned mode)

+    Returns the number of remaining hardware breakpoints available to this process.

   .. cpp:function:: bool postIRPC(IRPC::ptr irpc) const

     Posts the given irpc to the process.